My mother and I took a walk down memory lane to New York’s world famous Coney Island.

 - Dice and sautee’ half an onion until translucent.

-- Place in a large bowl, mash the potatoes with a fork and season the potatoes with 2 tablespoons of evoo and salt and black pepper to taste.
+- Place sautéed onion in a large bowl.
+Add the boiled potatoes and mash with a fork and season the mixture with 2 tablespoons of evoo and salt and black pepper to taste.

 - Add the egg to the potato mixture and mix well.